 My origin story

-The defining moment that set my career in motion was 9/11.
-I remember it vividly—a moment that solidified my resolve to dedicate my life to ensuring no one else would have to endure such tragedy.
-This sense of purpose, shaped by my father’s service in the Army and his career in defense, instilled in me the values of service, resilience, and the importance of using one’s skills to make a difference.
+The career-defining moment for me was 9/11.
+It was then that I wanted to dedicate my life to ensuring no one else would have to endure such tragedy.
+This sense of purpose, shaped by my father’s service in the Army and his career in defense, instilled in me the values of service, resilience, and the importance of trying to make a difference.

-Growing up, I was captivated by puzzles and challenges—anything that demanded creative problem-solving.
-Whether building with Legos, crafting trebuchets with my grandfather, or exploring the mechanics of movement, I found joy in understanding how things work and optimizing them.
-Struggling with my first physics test became a turning point, where things became more intuitive and sparked a deep interest and a relentless drive to improve.
-This commitment to continuous learning and growth—embracing challenges and leaning into discomfort every day—has shaped every aspect of my life and career.
+Growing up, I was captivated by puzzles and challenges that required creative problem-solving.
+Whether building with Legos or prototyping trebuchets with my grandfather, I was happy when I could learn how things work and optimize them.
+I remember struggling with my first physics test and then something clicked, where things became more intuitive, sparked deep interest and a drive to improve.
+This commitment to continuous learning and growth by embracing challenges and leaning into discomfort every day has shaped every aspect of my life and career.

 Sports reinforced these lessons, teaching me the value of teamwork, integrity, and collaboration.
 I carried these principles into college as a pole vaulter and later, as a track coach, where I had the privilege of helping others reach their potential.
-These experiences cemented my belief that a strong team is greater than the sum of its parts and that investing in people yields extraordinary results.
-I also learned the importance of grit—staying resilient by focusing on what I can control, preparing for every possibility, and expecting no guaranteed outcomes.
+These experiences taught me that a strong team is greater than its parts and that investing in people can yield extraordinary results.
+I also learned the importance of grit, focusing on what I can control, preparing for every possibility, and letting go of expectation.

 A Journey of Learning, Collaboration, and Innovation